In this lesson you’ll learn how to use ‘concession’ with linkers like ‘although’ and ‘though’.

 - There are TWO linking words (Although/but).
 You only need ONE linking word.

-Although/Though there may be additional costs involved in providing a school bus service, I think that this option has a number of benefits.
+Although/Though there may be additional costs involved, I think that this option has a number of benefits.